finom/use-change/README.md

 export default new RootStore();
 ```

-Then just import the store and use it at `Provider` as usually.
+Then import the store and use it as `Provider` value.

 ```js
 import React, { ReactElement } from 'react';